ubc-library-rbsc/gillis-2021/pages/homelife.md

   </div>
 </div>
 <br><br>
 For others, this homesickness was more closely tied to their school community at Queen Elizabeth Secondary.
 Joan received frequent requests for copies of the school newspaper, the Q.E.
 Vue, in addition updates on teachers and the results of school sporting events.
 One correspondent, Yoshio Nakamura, spends the first six months of 1944 requesting that Joan send a school pin.
-When Joan is able to finally fulfill this request, Yoshio writes:
+When Joan is able to finally fulfill this request, Yoshio reminisces about their shared time at school and compares his years pulled away from home to those of a soldier fighting on foreign soil.

 <div class="container">
   <div class="row">